mtn/cocoa-eh-hugo-theme/README.md

 [![license](https://img.shields.io/github/license/mashape/apistatus.svg)](https://github.com/mtn/cocoa-eh-hugo-theme/blob/master/LICENSE)

-**Cocoa Enhanced** is a clean, fast and responsive [Hugo](http://gohugo.io) [theme](https://github.com/spf13/hugoThemes/) with cool typography.
-The main goal of this theme is to be simple and fast but highly customizable.
+**Cocoa Enhanced** is a clean, fast, and responsive [Hugo](http://gohugo.io) [theme](https://github.com/spf13/hugoThemes/) with cool typography.
+The main goal of this theme is to be simple and fast but also highly customizable.

-You can use this theme either for your blog or your personal website.
 A demo is available [here](https://kodewolf.com).

 > This is a fork from the original [Cocoa](https://www.github.com/nishanths/cocoa-hugo-theme) theme, with some improvements.